When it comes to the Multistate Bar Exam, Civil Procedure is relatively new. The topic first appeared on the MBE in February 2015.

 You probably know that privileged information is not discoverable.

-After all, Rule 26 of the Federal Rule of Civil Procedure makes clear it that “[d]iscovery may be had of any non-privileged matter…”
+After all, Rule 26 of the Federal Rule of Civil Procedure makes clear that “[d]iscovery may be had of any non-privileged matter…”

 However, the distinction between attorney-client privilege and the work product doctrine can get confusing.